ybobkova/grunt-docu-examples-tester/README.md

 ## Installation

-`grunt docu-exmaples-tester`
+`npm install grunt-docu-exmaples-tester`

 ## Usage

-`grunt pull-examples` takes examples out of the documentation files, creates a test for each example
+`grunt pull-examples` takes examples out of the documentation files, creates a test for each example, if it not already exists.
+If it exists, the actual example will be pasted in it.

 `grunt push-examples` takes examples from the tests and pastes them into the documentation files